nmpellecchia/Reading-List/README.md

 # Technologies used

 The simple API uses Python, and the client side JQuery.
-With HTML and Bootstrapp CSS.
+With HTML and Bootstrap CSS.

+# Getting started

+First do

+`$ npm install`

+This app requires Flask to work.
+Use

+`$ pip install -r requirements.txt `

+To run and test the app

+`export FLASK_APP=index.py`

+`export FLASK_ENV=develompent`

+`flask run`